fogfish/code-build-bot/README.md

 export CI_DOMAIN=example.com
 ```

-Use Makefile orchestration to build and deploy the bot to your account.
+Use Makefile orchestration to build and deploy the bot to your AWS account.

 ```bash
 make